Apply to the Camelback Fellowship

-This curriculum is delivered largely through three mandatory summits: (1) New Orleans, April 24 - 27, 2018 (2) New York, June 26 - 29, 2018; (3) Oakland, September 24 - 27, 2018.
-Fellows travel from around the country to convene; Fellows often say that the time with the Camelback family is one of the most impactful elements of the program.
+This curriculum is delivered largely through three mandatory summits: one in New Orleans, New York, and Oakland.* Fellows travel from around the country to convene; Fellows often say that the time with the Camelback family is one of the most impactful elements of the program.
 Summits on average are four days long, and the final summit culminates with a community showcase.
 For more on what it's like to be a Fellow, click here.

 Do you have any advice or resources to help me make a strong application?

 GET TO KNOW CAMELBACK

 Our blog is the easiest way to get to get a sense of what we’re about.
-We feature Fellows in short interviews to share advice and experiences, and our team and Entrepreneurial Engineers write thought pieces on topics that matter to us.
+We feature Fellows in short interviews to share advice and experiences, and our team and coaches write thought pieces on topics that matter to us.